KumarRobotics/kr_docs/docs/source/references/hardware/network/wifi_test/wifi_test.rst

 2. Bullet-M2HP with medium antenna
 3. Intel 7260HMW IEEE 802.11AC, dual-band, 2x2 Wi-Fi

 The bullets are connected to the base station via Airmax, while the Intel card is connected to the base station via normal wireless connection.
+The `Channel Spectrum Width` is set to 40 MHz, which gives a max TX rate of 150 Mbps.

 .. image:: map.jpg
    :scale: 70 %